 Printer Friendly PDF

-Brain cancer is an abnormal growth of cells in the brain.
+Brain cancer is due to the growth of abnormal (tumor) cells in the brain.
 While benign tumors generally do not invade other tissues and usually have a distinguishable edge, malignant (cancerous) tumors contain fast-growing cells that can spread to surrounding healthy brain tissue.
 Benign tumors tend to cause symptoms by putting pressure on surrounding structures, while malignant tumors tend to invade and destroy adjacent structures.
-There are two types of brain cancer: primary, which originates in the brain, and metastatic, which begins elsewhere in the body and spreads to the brain.
+There are two types of brain cancer: primary, which originates in the brain, and metastatic, cancer that begins elsewhere in the body and spreads to the brain.

 - During 2015, brain cancer is expected to claim the lives of an estimated 15,320 Americans.

 - In Texas, an estimated 1,716 new brain and other nervous system cancer cases are expected to be diagnosed, and 1,032 Texans are expected to die from the disease in 2015.

 - In children, brain and spinal cord tumors account for approximately 20 percent of childhood cancers, the second most common cancers (behind leukemia).

 - The likelihood an individual will be diagnosed with a malignant tumor of the brain is less than 1 percent.